thorrockstar/meta-thornxt-stm/README.md

     <meta-st-openstlinux/conf/layer.conf>

-    ** Remove these lines! **
+    ** Remove this line! **

     LAYERDEPENDS_st-openstlinux = "qt5-layer"

+**VERY IMPORTANT**

+13/ There is an issue with patching the file "st-machine-extlinux-config-stm32mp.inc" inside the ST-Layer at "meta-st-stm32mp/conf/machine/include".

+    So please copy the file "st-machine-extlinux-config-stm32mp.inc"
+    from the THOR-layer at "meta-thornxt-stm/conf/machine/include"
+    to the STM-layer at "meta-st-stm32mp/conf/machine/include"
+    and overwrite the original file.

 **IMPORTANT**

-13/ Double check that in the kernel configuration **'General Setup->Timers subsystem->Timer tick handling'** is set to **'Periodic timer ticks'**.
+14/ Double check that in the kernel configuration **'General Setup->Timers subsystem->Timer tick handling'** is set to **'Periodic timer ticks'**.
 This should be done by the 'defconfig' but double check before building because it is cruicial.

-**VERY IMPORTANT**

-14/ There is an issue with patching the file "st-machine-extlinux-config-stm32mp.inc" inside the ST-Layer at "meta-st-stm32mp/conf/machine/include".
-So please copy that file from the THOR-layer at "meta-thornxt-stm\conf\machine\include" to the STM-layer and overwrite the original file.

 15/ Build Thor image
     bitbake thor-e-image